-The Program Organization domain includes standards focused on the structural and functional aspects of the AFC program, which support and provide structure to meet the general and discipline-specific standards of accreditation for AFC programs.
+(modified) The Program Organization domain includes standards focused on the structural and functional aspects of the AFC program, which support and provide structure to meet the standards of accreditation for AFC programs.

-STANDARD 1: There is an appropriate organizational structure, leadership and administrative personnel to effectively support the AFC program, teachers and trainees.
+STANDARD 1 (modified): There is an appropriate organizational structure, leadership and administrative personnel to effectively support the AFC program, unit supervisors and trainees.